-- Monday, March 15th at 8pm: Proposals due - Friday, March 19th: Selected projects will be notified.
-If you were not selected, you will be notified the following week after all projects are confirmed. - Weeks of March 22nd & 29th: Orientation to the program in which we will work with you to identify which phase of the Better Block Pathway fits your needs. - April June 6th: Phase I Students will create reports, plans, and graphics to help lay the foundation for your project.
-TREC staff will check in monthly on how partnership with students is going and provide additional support. - September December 2021: Phase II Students will create a detailed planning report to hone in on design alternatives and costs.
-TREC staff will check in monthly on how partnership with students is going and provide additional support. - January June 2022: Phase III Students will create a detailed engineering plan to assist with the City permitting process.
-TREC staff will check in monthly on how partnership with students is going and provide additional support.
+- Monday, March 11th at 8pm: Proposals due - Friday, March 15th: Selected projects will be notified.
+If you were not selected, you will be notified the following week after all projects are confirmed. - Weeks of March 18th & 25th: Orientation to the program in which we will work with you to identify which phase of the Better Block Pathway fits your needs. - April June 9th: Phase I Students will create reports, plans, and graphics to help lay the foundation for your project.
+TREC staff will check in regularly on how partnership with students is going and provide additional support. - September December 2024: Phase II Students will create a detailed planning report to hone in on design alternatives and costs.
+TREC staff will check in regularly on how partnership with students is going and provide additional support. - January June 2025: Phase III Students will create a detailed engineering plan to assist with the City permitting process.
+TREC staff will check in regularly on how the partnership with students is going and provide additional support.